A New Normal

-Curbside pick-up of library materials will begin June 10th.
+Curbside pick-up of library materials began June 10th.
 And as summer continues and the threat of local infections diminishes, more library services and public space use will be reintroduced.
 Decisions about when will be made following orders and recommendations from Kane County Public Health authorities, the state of Illinois, and the Centers for Disease Control and Prevention (CDC).

 Your Town & Country Library Card gives you access to a whole Digital Library anywhere, at anytime.
 Checkout eBooks, eAudiobooks, and eMagazines, as well as movies and music using your computer, smart phone/tablet, or eReader.